-What is a digital implant surgery?
+What is a Dental Implant?

 Minimum incision surgery is the idea that patients should only have to endure minimal incisions in order to decrease their pain, discomfort, and recovery time.
 For dental implants, this means making small enough incisions for the dental implants that you won’t need sutures.

-With traditional, the gum must be cut along the entire length of where the implants will be inserted.
-This is why many patients are now turning to .
 Digital implant surgery requires minimal incision because it uses 3D CT photos to check the bone condition and nerve position.
 Traditional dental implant surgery, on the other hand, requires making a large incision along your gums down to the bone.